 - 6.1.1 This section reviews the potential sources of waste that may arise during the construction and operation of the Proposed Development.
 Potential environmental impacts associated with the handling and disposal of waste have been identified.
 Options for avoidance, minimization, reuse, recycling, treatment, storage, collection, transport and disposal of such wastes are examined. - 6.1.2 The Application Site is current fenced off with no particular activity on-site.
-Operation of the development will generate limited amount of domestic waste during its operation stage.
-Standard approach that is widely adopted in other parts of Hong Kong will be adopted for the handling and disposal of this small quantity of waste.
+Operation of the development will generate domestic waste during its operation stage.
+Standard approach that is widely adopted in other parts of Hong Kong will be adopted for the handling and disposal of waste.
 Waste will be collected and disposed of properly by a licensed contractor.
-Evaluation on construction phase waste management and best practices are provided in below paragraphs. - 6.1.3 A preliminary land contamination assessment was conducted to review potential land contamination from historical and existing land use activities.
-A desktop review of the study site's historical and existing land uses was conducted and hotspot areas were identified. - 6.1.4 Since the Study Site is currently occupied by existing operators for existing container storage activities and car parking services, further investigation and sampling are recommended to be carried out in later stage to confirm whether there is any underground land contamination when full access to the Study Site becomes available in later stage. - 6.2 Environmental Legislation, Policies, Standards and Criteria and other Relevant Guidelines - 6.2.1 To prepare a comprehensive Waste Management Plan, different types of waste which may arise during construction works are identified as various types of waste may require a different approach for management according to their specific characteristics. - 6.2.2 In addition to the waste management plan, A Contamination Assessment Plan was prepared.
-The regulations and requirements regarding waste management (collection, storage, transfer and disposal) of the various waste streams and land contamination assessment are summarised below. - 6.2.3 The principal legislation controlling waste materials in Hong Kong which are relevant to this Proposed Development are: - Waste Disposal Ordinance (WDO) (Cap.
+Evaluation on construction phase waste management and best practices are provided in below paragraphs.

+6.2 Environmental Legislation, Policies, Standards and Criteria and other Relevant Guidelines

+- 6.2.1 To prepare a comprehensive Waste Management Plan, different types of waste which may arise during construction works are identified as various types of waste may require a different approach for management according to their specific characteristics. - 6.2.2 The regulations and requirements regarding waste management (collection, storage, transfer and disposal) of the various waste streams and land contamination assessment are summarised below. - 6.2.3 The principal legislation controlling waste materials in Hong Kong which are relevant to this Proposed Development are: - Waste Disposal Ordinance (WDO) (Cap.
 354); - Waste Disposal (Chemical Waste) (General) Regulation (Cap.
 354C); and - Waste Disposal (Charges for Disposal of Construction Waste) Regulation (Cap.
-354N). - 6.2.4 The guidelines published by the Environmental Protection Department of the Government of the HKSAR (EPD) for land contamination assessment are: - Guidance Manual for Use of Risk-Based Remediation Goals for Contaminated Land Management (RBRGs) (Guidance Manual), revised in April 2023; - Guidance Note for Contaminated Land Assessment and Remediation, revised on 28 April 2023; and - Practice Guide for Investigation and Remediation of Contaminated Land (Practice Guide), revised in April 2023.

-- 6.2.5 Other key relevant guidelines published by various Government Departments and Bureaux include: - Code of Practice on the Packaging, Labelling and Storage of Chemical Wastes; - Works Branch Technical Circular No. 2/93 "Public Dumps"; and - PNAP No. 243 (ADV-19) Construction and Demolition Waste
+354N). - 6.2.4 Other key relevant guidelines published by various Government Departments and Bureaux include: - Code of Practice on the Packaging, Labelling and Storage of Chemical Wastes; - Works Branch Technical Circular No. 2/93 "Public Dumps"; and - ADV-19 Construction and Demolition Waste